How can we help?

 Callback URL: https://yoururlhere.com

-If we're sending this webhook to an external source—whether it be another system's API, a piece of middleware, etc—we'll use a callback URL that reflects that.
+If we're sending this webhook to an external source—whether it be another system's API, middleware, etc—we'll use a callback URL that reflects that.

 We'll also use a POST here to create a new message in the system we're sending it to.